Chart Color Schemes

 Development

-Each year, for every dwelling built over these five years, an average of 2.4 new residents has been gained, indicating strong demand that supports property values.
-The average construction cost value of new homes is $267,000.
-This financial year, $5.6 million in commercial development approvals have been recorded, suggesting limited focus on commercial development.
+The average expected construction cost value for new homes is $267,000.
+This year, $5.6 million in commercial development approvals have been recorded, suggesting limited focus on commercial development.
+Compared to Greater Adelaide, Morphettville has similar development levels per capita, contributing to market stability aligned with regional trends.

-Compared to Greater Adelaide, Morphettville's development levels per person are similar, contributing to market stability aligned with regional trends.
-New developments consist of 74.0% detached houses and 26.0% attached dwellings, maintaining the area's suburban character and attracting space-seeking buyers with its emphasis on detached housing.
-With around 129 people per dwelling approval, Morphettville exhibits characteristics of a growth area.
-Population forecasts project an increase of 3,368 residents by 2041.
+New development consists of 74.0% detached houses and 26.0% attached dwellings, maintaining the area's suburban character and attracting space-seeking buyers.
+With around 129 people per dwelling approval, Morphettville exhibits growth area characteristics.
+Population forecasts indicate an increase of 3,368 residents by 2041, based on the latest AreaSearch quarterly estimate.
 Current construction rates appear balanced with future demand, promoting steady market conditions without excessive price pressure.

 Frequently Asked Questions - Development